 Since August 2017, I've been a board member of Travel and Words, a Northwest travel and lifestyle writers' conference.
 At the 2018 conference in Yakima, WA, I answered writers' questions as part of two editors panels, alongside the likes of Spud Hilton and Kim Cooper Findling, and taught a workshop for experienced writers called The Ingredients of Culinary Writing: "Everybody dreams of being a restaurant critic, getting paid to opine about an endless array of dishes.
 But these opportunities are rare, and in the course of travel and lifestyle writing, it’s just as important to approach food from a journalist’s viewpoint.
 In this workshop, you’ll learn how to season your writing with evocative descriptions of food, break restaurant-industry scoops, and tell a good story that happens to involve food."

 CIDERCRAFT is the first and only print publication dedicated to cider in North America.
 I’ve contributed a take on Maine's historical and contemporary cider landscape, including profiles of four cutting-edge producers, and I’ve recommended five spiced ciders to try throughout the country.
-For a couple years in a row, I’ve also rounded out the magazine’s year-end coverage, profiling four industry movers and shakers, compiling lists on topics like cider-focused restaurants, and helping judge the cider awards.
+For a couple years in a row, I’ve also rounded out the magazine’s year-end coverage, profiling four industry movers and shakers, compiling lists on topics like cider-focused restaurants, and helping judge the annual cider awards.

 Hot Spot: Embracing Apple Heritage in Southern Maine (Summer 2017)